hpcc-systems/HPCC-Platform/docs/blogs/FileStorage.md

 ## Bare metal and Kubernetes co-existing

-There have been some situations where a bare-metal roxie cluster has been used to synchronize data files, with the intent of a K8s cluster reusing them it is created (because the files are already copied to the correct place).
+There have been some situations where a bare-metal roxie cluster has been used to synchronize data files, with the intent of a K8s cluster reusing them if it is created (because the files are already copied to the correct place).
 Needless to say this is not recommended...

-The problem with this approach is that by default the bare-metal system puts the files in a roxie subdirectory within the storage location (hpcc-data/roxie), and the k8s system does not (hcc-data).
+The problem with this approach is that by default the bare-metal system puts the files in a roxie subdirectory within the storage location (i.e. hpcc-data/roxie), and the k8s system does not (i.e. hpcc-data).
 This means that when the k8s cluster checks to see if the file exists the expected path does not match, the file does not exist so it copies the file again.
 This can be worked-around by setting the subPath property of the associated storage plane to "roxie".
 Then both systems expect the files in the same place, allowing the k8s cluster to reuse it.

 # Future extensions